sugarlabs/musicblocks/documentation/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/matrix.svg'</img>

-*Graphical-notation Matrix* blocks clamp is used to define the matrix:
+*Pitch-time Matrix* blocks clamp is used to define the matrix:
 A row in the matrix is created for each Pitch block and columns are created for individual notes, which are created by using Rhythm blocks, individual note blocks, or the Tuplet block.